asunny72/blog/docs/baby/baby-gear.md

 - Baby's sleeping station

   - Crib
+  - mattress
-  - mattress water proof protector
+  - breathable crib mattress cover
+    - prefer one that enables airflow to circulate even under the baby to improve temperature regulation and to allow baby to breathe directly throught the cover if necessary)
   - baby mobile that plays music
   - baby can't see yet, so the visuals are not as important as the audio
   - baby monitor - I recommend not wifi based as the monitor needs to be reliable even in the event of wifi outages
   - temperature monitor near the crib (NOT in!) to make sure surrounding temp falls within the acceptable range.